YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 <img src = "inout2.png" width = 1200 height = 600>
 </div>

-How to decide on the widht of a prior ?
+How to decide on the width of a prior ?
 How to know whether a prior is *sufficiently regularising* or not ?
 We can divide the dataset in two parts (training and test) in order to compare different priors.
 We can then choose the prior that provides the lower **out-of-sample deviance**.
 We call this strategy **cross-validation**.

 Out-of-sample deviance and information criteria
 ========================================================